wensug/personal-notes/README.md

 # Key Features to be added
     •	User Login
     •	Send a copy of the note to the user by email
-    •	Connect with the Google Calender
+    •	Connect with the Google Calendar
     •	Deploy to Heroku or GitHub Pages